jeksilaen/anakost-client/README.md

 ### **Client code for AnaKost web application built with React.Js**

-The main functionality of this web app is for simple expense tracking.
+* The main functionality of this web app is for simple expense tracking.

-Read more about each functionality on the ___usage section___ below!
+* Read more about each functionality on the ___usage section___ below!

+* Check out the backend repo for this project [here](https://github.com/jeksilaen/anakost-server#readme)

 ## Previews :computer: